CQLyu/CQLyu.github.io/hobbies.md

 ## Chinese Kungfu

 I am a fan of Chinese kung fu.
 Martial arts let me have a higher spiritual temperament, let me calm down and think about the relationship between man and nature.
 Chinese kung fu is one of the traditional Chinese culture.
-Among all kinds of cold weapons, I like sticks, swords, broadswords, and nunchakus.
+Among all kinds of cold weapons, I like long staff (长棍), sword (剑), saber (刀), and nunchakus (双节棍).

 <img src="https://cqlyu.github.io/images/Kungfu.jpg" class="floatpic" width="400" height="300">